 Looking back, I can see where God has brought me in my spiritual life.
 This section is the largest and contains the most writing.

 In this section, I pray for my husband, listing specific items.
 I ask God to be with him at work, keep him safe, and protect his witness.
-More ideas are listed on the "How to Pray for Your Husband" post.
+More ideas are listed on the "How to Pray Daily for Your Spouse" and "How to Pray for Your Husband" posts.

 One of my friends uses this section of her prayer journal with the intent that her husband can read it at any time.
 How powerful to see specifically how someone is praying for you!
 Also, she has asked her husband to write down in the journal specific prayer request that he has.
 Sometimes, men don't feel comfortable telling their wives what they need but by providing them with a place to write the needs down still accomplishes the goal.